raspberrypilearning/encoded-art/en/step_6.md

 --- task ---

-At the end of your `draw()` function (after your dictionary), call the global variable `name` and convert it to a single case to avoid typecase errors.
+At the end of your `draw()` function (after your dictionary), call the global variable you just declared and convert it to a single case to avoid typecase errors.

 --- collapse ---
 ---